Core-Bioinformatics/bulkAnalyseR/README.md

 ### Denoising and normalisation

-Before using the expression matrix to create our shiny app, some preprocessing should be performed. *bulkAnalyseR* contains the function **preprocessExpressionMatrix** which takes the expression matrix as input then denoises the data using [*noisyR*](https://github.com/Core-Bioinformatics/noisyR) and normalises using either quantile (by default) or RPM normalisation (specified using *normalisation.method* parameter).
+Before using the expression matrix to create a shiny app, some preprocessing should be performed. *bulkAnalyseR* contains the function **preprocessExpressionMatrix** which takes the raw expression matrix as input, then denoises the data using [*noisyR*](https://github.com/Core-Bioinformatics/noisyR) and normalises the expression levels using either quantile (by default) or RPM normalisation (specified using *normalisation.method* parameter).

-It is not recommended to use data which has not been denoised and normalised as input to *generateShinyApp*.
-You can also perform your own preprocessing outside *preprocessExpressionMatrix*.
+It is not recommended to use data which has not been denoised and normalised as input to *generateShinyApp*; noisy data is prone to spurious, un-reproducible patterns; analyses performed on unnormalised data are unlikely to be robust.
+You can also perform your own preprocessing outside *preprocessExpressionMatrix* function.

 Main function: *preprocessExpressionMatrix()*